SegersIan/knowledge-base/it-strategy/platform-strategy/index.md

 #### Credible roadmap

-Simple linear road maps are unrealistic
+Simple linear road maps are unrealistic, foresee decision points, possible paths to be taken and the data needed to make those decisions.

 ![img](assets/strategic_roadmaps.png)